turingschool-examples/frontend-mod-1-prework/section1/README.md

 This will open the `section1` directory in Atom.
 You should be able to see the directory and its contents in the file explorer on the left side of your Atom window.

-### Best Practices: Learning to Write Code

-**If you are stuck for longer than 30 minutes, know that it is always ok to ask for help!** The process of becoming a software developer is difficult, and learning to code is hard.
-At some point, everyone struggles.
-Struggle is a normal, healthy part of the learning process - don't give up if you hit a hard spot.
-If you consistently practice every day and don't take shortcuts, you will be on the path to learning how to code.
-When you reach out for help, challenge yourself to ask clear questions and use technical vocabulary.
-Speaking accurately about code is a great way to help lock in technical understanding.

-**Type every line of code.** One of the best things you can do to set yourself for success is to make sure you type out all the code examples you see in the readings and exercises in this pre-work, *do not* copy and paste.
-The more hands-on-keyboard practice you can give yourself, the better.
-Copying and pasting won't help you solidify these concepts, manually typing all the code in will.

-**Details matter.** Pay close attention to small details in syntax, spacing, and language.
-The most detailed oriented you are as you're working, the more reliable and well-crafted your code will be.
-In programming, being detail oriented helps cut down on buggy code and difficult to use systems.
-It can also help you notice differences in your code, enabling you to identify typos and mistakes more quickly.

 ### Introduction to JavaScript

 📒 To give you more context for what JavaScript is and how we use it, please read Chapter 1 (pages 13 - 21) of the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.